Pole Placement and Feedback Stabilization for Discrete Linear Ensemble Systems: Main Results

 is well defined.
 We will soon provide necessary/sufficient conditions for $k(\lambda)\in X^*$.
 Before that, we have the following result:

 \begin{Theorem} Let $\lambda\in c_H$ and $k(\lambda)$ be given as in~\eqref{eq:defklambda1}.
 If $k(\lambda)\in X^*$, then $\lambda$ is feasible and \end{Theorem}

-The above theorem provides a sufficient condition for feasibility of a given $\lambda\in c_H$, and enable us to characterize the feasible $\lambda$'s by investigating under what circumstance $k(\lambda)$ can belong to~$X^*$.

-We present below conditions that are either necessary or sufficient for $k(\lambda) \in X^*$.
-A real sequence $(x_n)$, not necessarily bounded, is said to be {\em eventually monotonically decreasing} (resp., {\em eventually monotonically increasing}) if there exists an $N$ such that $(x_n)$ is monotonically decreasing (resp. monotonically increasing) for $n\geq N$.
+We will now present conditions that are either necessary or sufficient for $k(\lambda) \in X^*$.
+A real sequence $(x_n)$, not necessarily bounded, is said to be {\em eventually monotonically decreasing} (resp., {\em eventually monotonically increasing}) if there exists an $N\in \N$ such that $(x_n)$ is monotonically decreasing (resp. monotonically increasing) for $n\geq N$.